 Elbrus is one of the most symmetrically dormant volcanoes whose carter is covered- with ice.
-The Balkars called it Sobilus, which means pine cone in Latin, and also the shape of the mountain’s summit.
-The twin-peaked 5,642 meters tall mountain is a part of the Caucasus Range located in the southern European region.
+Before the Balkars, it was known as Sobilus, which means pine cone in Latin, based on the shape of the mountain’s summit.
+The twin peaks reach up to 5,642 and 5,595 metres.

 Moreover, the view is a moment to behold during the Summer months- the warm and sunny atmosphere makes the journey upward less rigorous.

-To climb this mountain, one would require a minimum of 3 days.
-Despite the climb being quite tricky, thousands of people chose to ascend the highest mountain in Europe every year.
+To climb this mountain, one would require a minimum of three to five days.
+Despite the climb being quite tricky, people worldwide ascend the highest mountain in Europe every year.

 2) Dykh-Tau, Russia

-The climb to the top of this steep mountain is challenging as it is surrounded- by heavy snowfall.
-Experienced climbers take up to 12 days to ascend the summit.
+The climb to this steep mountain is challenging, and even experienced climbers take up to 12 days to ascend the summit.

 3) Mount Kazbek, Georgia